 2. For the purposes of this competition, a chapbook is defined as a single publication of 24 pages or fewer, and a full collection as longer than 24 pages.

-5. A longlist of up to six manuscripts will be announced by March 1st, a shortlist of three by April 1st, and the winner announced on May 1st 2024.
+5. A longlist of up to six manuscripts will be announced by March 1st, a shortlist of three by April 1st, and the winner announced on May 1st 2026.
 The announcements will be made by email to all entrants, on the Canterbury Poets’ Collective website (https://canterburypoets.org,nz), the CPC Facebook page, https://www.facebook.com/cantypoet/, and on this page.

 6. Poems should be in English, or if in Te Reo Maori, supplied with an English translation for each poem on the facing page.
 Poems may be on any topic and in any style.

 7. Individual poems may have been previously published in magazines etc, but the collection as a whole must not.
-Work that has previously appeared as a chapbook may be included as long as it makes up less than half the manuscript.
+Work that has previously appeared as a chapbook may be included as long as it makes up less than half the total manuscript.

-8. The manuscript may not be under consideration anywhere else during the competition (from 27 October until 1 May inclusive), although individual poems may be submitted to magazines during this time.
+8. The manuscript may not be under consideration anywhere else during the competition (from 1 November until 1 May inclusive), although individual poems may be submitted to magazines during this time.

 9. Include the official entry form, clearly writing the name of the author, their contact details, and the title of the collection.
 This should be the only place the author’s name appears.
 You may submit this as an additional pdf page, or copy and paste it into the body of your email.